harmanlamba/NameSayerGUI/README.txt

 Playing a list of recordings:
 -----------------------------

-1) To play a concatenated string, choose the recordings avalible by either using the checkbox or clicking on them.
-A number should appear next to the checkbox this indicates the order in which the recordings will be concatenated.
+1) To play a concatenated string, you can manually type the 'Tags' in the input field in the top, and this will start to populate the MediaPlayer with the names.
+Note, that the names will appear in the same order they are typed.
+1.1) You may upload a .txt file with the names where each new line is a new name.
+To upload the file click on the plus on the top right corner, this will populate the tags automatically.
+(Red underline means that the database does not have the desired name)
+1.2) You may change the quality of recording being used in the concatenation by expanding the name 'bar' and checking the checkbox to choose a different version.
+(NOTE: The checkbox order is the order in which the names will be concatenated, this is also shown in the bottom play bar.)
 2) You may shuffle the list of recordings by clicking on the shuffle icon on the bottom left side of the media bar

 *) NOTE: After selecting the Recording if nothing seems to play, this is because the file is empty or the recording is too silent, as a result being filtered